A topic from the subject of Safety Protocols in Chemistry.

 • Flowmeters

 It is important to use the correct equipment and techniques when handling gases.
-For example, it is important to wear a gas mask when working with toxic gases.
-It is also important to use a ventilated enclosure when working with flammable gases.
+For example, it is important to wear a gas mask or respirator when working with toxic gases.
+It is also important to use a ventilated enclosure or fume hood when working with flammable or hazardous gases.
+Proper training and adherence to safety protocols are crucial.

 There are a variety of experiments that can be performed with gases.
 Some of the most common experiments include: